Don`t ignore that jagged tooth!

 According to Lalit Kumar, professor of medical oncology at the All India Institute of Medical Sciences (AIIMS), "A sharp or broken tooth with sharp edges may keep irritating the inside lining of the mouth (buccal mucosa) and result in ulcer formation.
 Over a period of time, if not healed, the continuous irritation may lead to development of cancer."

-Matters can get "more complicated if a person is using tobacco/pan masala/supari etc which may be a continuous irritant," Kumar told a news agency.
+Matters can get "more complicated if a person is using tobacco/pan masala/supari etc which may be a continuous irritant," Kumar told reporters.

 At a recent talk, Kumar was asked by an elderly woman who had got cured of breast cancer why she had suddenly developed oral cancer.